singhyashdevops/Assignment/README.md

 -- Styling: TailwindCSS classes can be customized for colors, spacing, or layout.

 ## Notes & Best Practices
--- The app is CSR-focused for fast user interactions.
+-- The app is initially SSR loaded and CSR-focused for fast user interactions.
 -- AbortController cancels pending requests when filters or search change.
 -- Debounced search improves performance and user experience.
 -- URL-driven state ensures shareable links with filters applied.
+-- SEO Metatags should be present
 -- Skeleton loaders maintain UI stability during data fetch.

 ## 📁 Project Structure